CurveDocs/curve-resources/docs/governance/proposals/community-fund.md

 <h1>Community Fund</h1>

-CRV initial distribution allowed for a community fund of around $151M to be used in cases of emergencies or awarded to community-lead initiatives.
+CRV initial distribution allowed for a community fund of around 151M CRV to be used in cases of emergencies or awarded to community-lead initiatives.

 The Curve DAO can decide to award part of this fund through a proposal.